fmshja/SEP-2---G16-Project/README.md

 3. Navigate to System Extensions:install in Joomla.
 4. Select "Install from Folder".
 5. Click "check & install".

+### Calendar, `com_calendar`
+This houses the calendar functionality.
+Users can use this component to mark down their planned meetings with other users.

+Dependencies:
+* Table `'app_calendar_notes'`

+Installation:
+1. Unzip com_calendar.
+2. Move contents of the folder to the Joomla install-folder.
+3. Navigate to System Extensions:install in Joomla.
+4. Select "Install from Folder".
+5. Click "check & install".

+After component installation:

+Components must be set to the sites menu module in order to access the fronte end.
+In order to do this:
+1. Navigate to Menus:All menu items in Joomla Admin.
+2. Click new.
+3. Go to menu item type and select the component you want to add to the menu.
+4. Give the item an appropriate title (This is the name in the menu).
+5. If the component is connecting_home leave access to "public", otherwise set it to "registered".
+6. Click save&close.
+7. Repeat for all components.

+Set the login module correctly:
+1. Go to modules:login form in Joomla admin.
+2. Set Login Redirection Page to profile_page-component.
+3. Set Logout Redirection Page to connecting_home-component.
+4. Open menu assignment tab in login form.
+5. Set module assignment to only on pages selected.
+6. select the connecting_home-page.

 #### The matching algorithm
 This component also has the Python script which performs the matching of users into groups of any size.